MS Melody

 MS Melody was a cruise ship, formerly owned and operated by MSC Cruises.
 She was built in 1982 by the CNIM shipyard in La Seyne, France for Home Lines as Atlantic.
 Between 1988 and 1997 she sailed for Premier Cruise Line as StarShip Atlantic.
 In 1997, the vessel entered service for MSC Cruises as Melody.
-She ended her career as an accommodation ship Qing, where she sank in storm at her berth, and was scrapped in 2019.
+In 2009 she repelled a pirate attack off Seychelles.
+She ended her career as an accommodation ship Qing, during which she sank in storm at her berth, and was scrapped in 2019.

 History

-Home Lines - Atlantic
+Home Lines – Atlantic

-The Atlantic was built in 1982 by the CNIM shipyard in La Seyne, France for Home Lines as their second purpose built ship.
+The Atlantic was built in 1982 by the CNIM shipyard in La Seyne, France, for Home Lines as their second purpose built ship.
 The ship was the second to take the name, after the previous SS Atlantic of 1948.
 In preparation for the delivery of the new Atlantic in 1982, the Doric was sold to Royal Cruise Line.
 When delivered in April 1982, the Atlantic took over the New York-Bahama-Bermuda cruise service.
 The ship's design was considered very dated for the 1980s, with an exterior that had unbalanced mix of classic and modern design elements; with no dedicated promenade deck, magradome pool area, and a traditional mast with crows nest.
-The Atlantic continued to operated for Home Lines until 1988, when the company was purchased by Holland America Line and its operation merged into those of Holland America.
+The Atlantic continued to operate for Home Lines until 1988, when the company was purchased by Holland America Line and its operation merged into those of Holland America.
 The Atlantic was sold to Premier Cruise Line, becoming Starship Atlantic.

-Premier Cruises - Starship Atlantic "Big Red Boat"
+Premier Cruises – Starship Atlantic "Big Red Boat"

-The Atlantic was purchased by Premier and repainted in the famous "Big Red Boat" livery and advertised as the Starship Atlantic.
+In 1988, the Atlantic was purchased by Premier Cruise Lines, which repainted in its 'Big Red Boat' livery and renamed it the Starship Atlantic.
 The ship would join former fleetmate Oceanic, catering to the family cruise market with a partnership with Walt Disney World.
 The ship would continue to sail on routes similar to her Home Lines days with short cruises to the Bahamas.
-Following new ownership of Premwier cruises in 1997, the Atlantic was sold to the newly expanding MSC Cruises.
+Following new ownership of Premier Cruises in 1997, the Atlantic was sold to the newly expanding MSC Cruises.

-MSC Cruises - Melody
+MSC Cruises – Melody

 In 1997, the vessel entered service for MSC Cruises as Melody.
 She was remarketed as MSC Melody in 2004, but her official registered name remained Melody throughout her MSC career.
 She was retired in January 2013.
 She accommodated 1,076 passengers in 532 cabins.
 Her crew complement was approximately 535.

 In July 2012, there was speculation that MSC Melody was to be chartered to new operators in Japan.
 The following month, it was reported that she had been sold to a South Korean company, Lotus Mine, and that as from February 2013 she would operate a regular service between Shanghai and Jeju Island, South Korea.
 However, she was de-commissioned following her final voyage for MSC Cruises in September 2012.

 On 7 January 2013, MSC Cruises announced that MSC Melody had been retired effective immediately, despite being scheduled to sail through the summer season, and was listed for sale.